Dicridon/canoe/README.md

 ```
 Note that since we haven't added any code to `./src/components/tests/tests.cpp`, the `tests.o` object file is empty and of no use.
 It is compiled just because it is part of the project.

-Later if we decide to add one more helper component called `spark_plug` to component `engine`, we just need to type `canoe add enging/spark_plug`, and the project would be
+Later if we decide to add one more helper component called `spark_plug` to component `engine`, we just need to type `canoe add engine/spark_plug`, and the project would be
 ```
 car
   |----config
   |----obj
-  |     |----engin_engine.o
+  |     |----engine_engine.o
   |     |----main.o
   |     |----tests.o
   |----src